eb3095/php-shell/README.md

 * exit: Log out
 * cd: Change directory
 * cls: Clear the screen
-* rshell: "rshell IP PORT" open a remote shell to the specific address
+* rshell: "rshell IP PORT" open a remote shell to the specified address
 * upload: Showns a file prompt then uploads the file to the current directory

 cd is unique here.
 If you do the following,